itsvishal1012/Blinkit_Data_Analysis/README.md

 # Blinkit Data Analysis

-> Detailed README for the Blinkit dataset and analysis project

 ---

 ## Project Overview
 This repository contains code, notes, and results for analyzing the Blinkit dataset (`blinkit_data.csv`).
-The goal is to explore, clean, and model delivery / sales / operational metrics to generate insights and reproducible analysis pipelines.
+The goal is to explore, clean, and model delivery , sales , operational metrics to generate insights and reproducible analysis pipelines.

 Typical use-cases:
 - Exploratory Data Analysis (EDA) and visualization